arpanoid/personal_blog/content/posts/2020-06-06-Promises-and-Microtask.md

 date: 2020-06-06T16:42:13-04:00
 ---

-### Promises execution context
+### Promises execution order

-Before we dive deep into promises execution context, try to figure out the output of the following piece of code.
+Before we dive deep into promises execution order, try to figure out the output of the following piece of code.

 ```java
 console.log("Hello there");